 A workplace accident may not just affect your ability to do your job.
 It can also make you rethink your working situation.
-This is why it’s not uncommon for injured workers to ask: “Can I get a new job while on workers comp?”
+This is why it’s not uncommon for injured workers to ask: “Can I get another job while on workers comp?”

 Strictly speaking, you can.
-There is no law that prevents you from changing jobs while receiving workers’ compensation.
-But it might not be the wisest course of action as doing so can affect your benefits.
+There is no law that prevents you from changing jobs or starting another job while receiving workers’ compensation.
+But it might not be the wisest course of action as doing so can affect your workers’ compensation benefits.

 If you’re thinking of changing jobs because you have a feeling that your employer will fire you, fear not.
 By law, your employer cannot fire an employee just because you filed a workers’ comp claim.
 But this doesn’t mean you should slack off or get into trouble with them.
 They can still fire you for any valid reason other than your workers’ comp claim.